 While PowerPoint is a versatile tool that can greatly enhance a course, it can also detract from the course if it is done poorly.
 These six tips are recommended by the professionals for creating effective slides:

-- Write your lesson plan first.
-Then use the plan to create the PowerPoint.
-Have a section for each main topic or class.
-As you create each slide, consider its purpose, then add content to your slides that helps you achieve this goal.
+Having an outline which includes every topic, activity and timing for each class in an organized format (lesson plan) is essential for any class.
+Follow the lesson plans as you create the PowerPoint to ensure the content and order match.
+Have a PowerPoint section for each main topic or class.
+As you create each slide, consider its intended purpose, then add content to your slides that helps you achieve this goal.

 PowerPoints can be a fun and engaging tool for your childbirth courses if done well.
 Follow these tips and you will avoid getting on the list of the "World's Worst PowerPoint Presentations" and instead have versatile tool that can be used over and over.